-To evaluate the effectiveness of the proposed model in identifying outlier tasks, we analyzed the average optimized \(\sigma({\theta})\) value for each task $t$ across the experimental datasets.
+To evaluate the effectiveness of the proposed model in identifying outlier tasks, we analyzed the average optimized \(\sigma({\theta}_t)\) value for each task $t$ across the experimental datasets.
 These \(\sigma(\boldsymbol{\theta})\) values serve as task-specific outlier weights.
-After optimization, a value close to one indicates that the corresponding task is likely an outlier, whereas a value near zero suggests the task is likely an inlier or vice versa.
+After optimization, a value close to one indicates that the corresponding task is likely an outlier, whereas a value near zero suggests the task is likely a non-outlier or vice versa.
 Figure~\ref{fig:sigmoid_thetas_real} shows the average learned \(\boldsymbol{\theta}\) vector parameter by \ac{R-MTGB} model, across $100$ runs for each dataset (subplots) alongside the standard deviation (shaded region) for each task.
 To ensure consistent directionality across different experiment runs, each vector \(\sigma(\boldsymbol{\theta})\) is aligned with a reference vector (taken from the first run).
 Specifically, the first vector is stored as the reference.
 For each subsequent vector, the correlation with the reference is checked.
-If the correlation is negative— indicating opposite directionality—the vector is flipped by taking \(1 - \sigma(\boldsymbol{\theta})\).
+If the correlation is negative (indicating opposite directionality) the vector is flipped by taking \(1 - \sigma(\boldsymbol{\theta})\).
 This operation ensures that all vectors point in the same direction in the latent space, eliminating ambiguity due to symmetry.
-Moreover, consistent y-axis limits, enable direct comparison of \(\sigma(\boldsymbol{\theta})\) magnitudes between analyzed datasets.
-For datasets containing distinguishable or noisy tasks, such as \textit{Avila}, \textit{School}, and \textit{Bank Marketing}, \ac{R-MTGB} consistently assigned \(\sigma(\boldsymbol{\theta})\) values near the extremes, reflecting confident separation between inlier and outlier tasks.
-In contrast, \textit{Adult}s datasets exhibit minimal variation in \(\sigma(\boldsymbol{\theta})\) due to having fewer binary-sensitive attribute tasks, which resulted in more uniform or linearly distributed \(\sigma(\boldsymbol{\theta})\) values.
-Moreover, the small or no standard deviation across tasks for complex datasets (e.g., \textit{SARCOS}, \textit{Avila}, and \textit{Abalone}), indicates the robustness of the proposed model in identifying outlier tasks in various runs.
+For datasets containing distinguishable or noisy tasks, such as \textit{Avila}, \textit{School}, and \textit{Bank Marketing}, \ac{R-MTGB} consistently assigned \(\sigma(\boldsymbol{\theta})\) values near the extremes, reflecting confident separation between non-outlier and outlier tasks.
+In contrast, \textit{Adult}s datasets exhibit minimal variation in \(\sigma(\boldsymbol{\theta})\), which resulted in more uniform distributed \(\sigma(\boldsymbol{\theta})\) values.
+Moreover, the small standard deviation across tasks for complex datasets (e.g., \textit{SARCOS}, \textit{Avila}, and \textit{Abalone}), indicates the robustness of the proposed model in identifying outlier tasks in various runs.